arttostog/arttostog.github.io/README.md

 </div>

-This website created myself on html and css.
+This simple website was created by me on html, css and js.
+Thanks to GitHub for hosting it!